mrocklin/thesis/search.md

 A set of transformations is said to be *simply normalizing* if they are unable to return to visited states.
 In this case the graph of state transitions is a directed *acyclic* graph (DAG).

 A set of terminating transformations is *confluent* if exhaustive application of the transformations can only lead to a single state, regardless of the order of application.
-I.e. the DAG has at most one node with zero out-degree.
+I.e. the DAG has at most one node with out-degree zero.

 #### Properties on States